 All three measures (purity, NMI and taxonomic incompatibility) are very sensitive to both the number of clusters and the variance in cluster size.
 For example, if all sequences are assigned to different clusters or if all sequences are assigned to the same cluster, the taxonomic incompatibility is, by definition, zero.
 In general, taxonomic incompatibility has the potential to be highest, and NMI has the potential to be lowest, when there is an intermediate amount of clusters of equal size.
 With high variance in cluster size there is less potential for generating clusters with high taxonomic incompatibility of low NMI.
-To address these issues and to allow fair comparison when numbers of clusters and variance in cluster sizes vary, we calculated the relative purity, relative NMI and relative incompatibility.
+To address these issues and to allow fair compatibility of low NMI.
+To address these issues and to allow fair compatibility.
 We calculate these measures by scaling them relative to their expected values under random assignments given the number of clusters and the cluster sizes.
 We estimate relative NMI by dividing the raw NMI score by the average NMI of 10 clusterings, in which sequences have been assigned at random with equal probability to clusters, such that the cluster sizes are the same as the cluster sizes produced in the original clustering.
 We use the same procedure to convert the purity measure into relative purity and the taxonomic incompatibility measure into relative incompatibility.